Turbosmart Reveals Common Misconceptions About External Wastegates

 The 3 common misconceptions about external eastegates and what you need to know when choosing the right wastegate for your setup.
-With so many contradicting opinions and recommendations, it’s a little wonder choosing the right Wastegate for your application can be a confusing.
+With so many contradicting opinions and recommendations.
+It’s a little wonder that choosing the right Wastegate for your application can be confusing.

-We try to disspell some myths and shed some light on the most common misconceptions regarding wastegates.
+At Turbosmart we try to dispel some myths and shed light on the most common misconceptions regarding external wastegates.

 TRUE OR FALSE

-A popular misconception that a wastegate is possibly the only component in your whole engine package that can actually be made smaller as you increase your boost/horsepower output is false.
+A popular misconception that a wastegate is possibly the only component in your whole engine package that can actually be made smaller, as you increase your boost/horsepower output is false.
 Below is a simple guide to help you:

-False.
 Contrary to the popular belief, external wastegates are usually mounted at the hottest part of the exhaust.
-It’s the place where all the exhaust gases meet, creating extra heat.
-This, combined with the late combustion of unburnt fuel (due to rich mixtures, retarded timing and high octane fuels) significantly raises the exhaust temperature.
+This is the place where all the exhaust gases meet, creating extra heat.
+Moreover, when combined with the late combustion of unburnt fuel (due to rich mixtures, retarded timing and high octane fuels) significantly raises the exhaust temperature.

-True – sort of.
-While the valve diameter is without a doubt an important part of the flow rate, equally important, but often misunderstood, is the importance of the flow path.
-When comparing wastegates with similar valve size, it is important to have a balanced body/valve/spring combination that is designed to work together to allow for maximum boost control.
-All Turbosmart wastegates are designed with this in mind.
+This is true!
+However, while the valve diameter is without a doubt an important part of the flow rate.
+Equally important, but often misunderstood, is the relevence of the flow path.
+Hence, when comparing wastegates with similar valve size.
+It is very important to have a balanced body/valve/spring combination that is designed to work together.
+Furthermore, this will allow for maximum boost control.
+To conclude, all Turbosmart wastegates are designed with this in mind.